The Part 5 Problems With Composite Decking

 Also on the minus side, all composites use an enormous amount of power to manufacture and the generation of that electricity is a primary source of greenhouse gases.
 This "embedded energy" as it is called by environmental folks, detracts from the products' greenness.

 On the plus side, most composite manufacturers use waste wood products as filler, primarily sawmill waste but also post-consumer recycled wood products such as used wood pallets.
 Some companies, such as Advanced Environmental Recycling Technologies, Inc., use very little new wood, and the new wood they do use is such poor wood that it has almost no use other than as firewood or filler for composite decking.

 By comparison to real wood, however, composite materials are a distant second on the greenness scale.

 A life-cycle assessment of the relative environmental impacts of redwood compared to composite decking by the Consortium for Research on Renewable Industrial Materials (CORRIM) found that redwood contributed substantially less to global warming, ozone depletion, smog, acid rain, water pollution, and respiratory illness than any man-made decking product.
 The study also found that redwood required much less energy to produce and transport.
 Composite decking material required 21 to49 times more fossil fuel energy than did the natural wood.1

-In a comparative life-cycle assessment of western red cedar and composite decking by the environmental advocacy group, Dovetail Partners, Inc.,2 the results were strikingly similar.
-Cedar contributed substantially less to global warming, acidification, respiratory illness, water pollution, and smog than did the composite decking, used less than half of the fossil fuel energy required by the composite material, and half of the total energy.
+In a comparative study of western red cedar and composite decking by the environmental advocacy group, Dovetail Partners, Inc.,2 the results were similar.
+Cedar was found to contribute substantially less to global warming, acidification, respiratory illness, water pollution, and smog than composite decking and used less than half of the fossil fuel energy required by the composite material.